 -The continuation of a quarterly newsletter which is distributed to every household in the parish.
 If you would like to advertise your business or event in the newsletter, please contact the Parish Clerk for further details.

 -The Parish Council is supporting Glen Hills Primary School by providing the opportunity for parents to park their car at the Memorial Hall Car Park on Dorothy Avenue as part of a "Park & Stride" scheme to encourage walking to school and reducing traffic.

--The Parish Council continues to work with Blaby District Council, Leicester County Council and Leicester City Council to provide improved facilities on the Glen Hills Nature Area adjacent to the Great Central Way.
+-The Parish Council continues to work with Blaby District Council, Leicester County Council and Leicester City Council to provide improved facilities on the Glen Parva and Glen Hills Nature Reserve adjacent to the Great Central Way.
 An application for Local Nature Reserve status was approved in November 2010.

 -As part of the recent Crime & Disorder Strategy, the Parish Council is working with other agencies to reduce anti-social behaviour and improve facilities for young people.